Eccentricity constraints disfavor single-single capture in nuclear star clusters as the origin of all LIGO-Virgo-KAGRA binary black holes: The eccentricity distribution from single-single GW captures

 We then sample the pericenter, $r_p$, uniformly in $[0, r_{p,\rm max}]$.
 This is justified because in the gravitational focusing regime where $2GM / r_p \gg v_\infty^2$, the cross-section for a capture with pericenter less than or equal to $r_p$ is proportional to $r_p$, so the probability density function for $r_p$ is uniform.

-Finally, we compute the eccentricity at the detector frame frequency of $10\,\mathrm{Hz}$ using Peters' equations \cite{peters1964gravitational}.
+Finally, we compute $p(e | M, \mu, r_p)$ deterministically.
+This is done at the detector frame frequency of $10\,\mathrm{Hz}$ using Peters' equations \cite{peters1964gravitational}.
 Since GW captures have initial eccentricity $\sim 1$, the Peters constant reduces to $C_0 \approx 1.76\, r_p$.
 We obtain the semi-major axis $a_{\rm ref}$ at 10 Hz from Kepler's third law and invert

 to solve for $e_{\rm ref}$, yielding the eccentricity directly from $r_p$ without numerically integrating ODEs\footnote{For consistency we also post-process using the method described in \cite{Vijaykumar:2024piy} though this does not change the final constraint on $\sigma$ significantly.}.